What you need to know before traveling to China

 It’s good to know things like that before traveling to China.
 In some cities, you might need to wear a face mask to keep the smog from penetrating your lungs.

-19. China has beautiful nature as well!
+19. China has beautiful nature!

 Many travelers visit large cities like Shanghai, Beijing, and Hong Kong.
 We did the same thing.
 But I must admit that I would love to go back to only visit Chinese nature.
 Aside from these massive cities of millions, China has loads of stunning nature to offer.